lannocc/lannocc/README.md

 <details>
 <summary><b>Coding with Cryptocurrency</b> (2017-2019)</summary>
 <p>
 Bitcoin went public in 2009, and sometime in the first couple years of its operation is when I heard about it.
-It piqued my interest because I was also thinking deeply about concepts of money and currency at the time, but when I came to understand more about the energy requirements for its operation I began to disregard it since it was not compatible with my ideals.
+It piqued my interest because I was also thinking deeply about concepts of money and currency at the time, but when I came to understand more about the energy requirements for its operation I started disregarding it since it was not compatible with my ideals.
 </p>

 #### CryptoCoinEx